Next: Common Extensions, Previous: POSIX/GNU, Up: Language History [Contents][Index]

 separate fields.

-print
+print and printf.

 See section Enabling Nonfatal Output.

-PROCINFO[input-file, "RETRY"]
+PROCINFO[input-file, "RETRY"];

 (see section Retrying Reads After Certain Input Errors).

-Programs):
+awk Programs):

 awk